Helping you identify, engage, and enroll more efficiently and effectively.

 Achieving our mission of discovering, developing and delivering healthier tomorrows depends on successful participant engagement, recruitment, and retention in our research studies today, which can be one of the most challenging aspects of conducting clinical research.

-The Recruitment Innovation Center (RIC) provides Duke’s clinical research community with connections, collaborations and resources to support efficient and effective engagement, recruitment and retention, including strategic planning, data-driven tactics, and patient engagement resources.
+The Recruitment Innovation Center (RIC) provides Duke’s clinical research community with connections, collaborations, and resources to support efficient, effective, and equitable participant engagement, recruitment, and retention, including strategic planning, data-driven tactics, and patient engagement resources.

 RIC’s free, tailored one-on-one consultation services, studios and training options include:

 - Feasibility assessments and data-driven cohort discovery